mickeycj/SSD_Project_Survivors/README.md

 # Survivors!
 Survivors is a game in which the player's goal is to eat as many enemies as possible while trying to stay alive and making high scores.

+## Installation
+In order to guarantee successful running, please clone/download the whole repository and run the file via command line while in the repository's folder.

 ## Rules/Features
 - Your unit moves according to your mouse movements
 - You can only eat smaller enemies